 Because while the 2006 study by Professor Eliahu Levitas showed that IVF hypnosis can approximately double the pregnancy rate.

 Another study by Dr Alice Domar found that the use of Mind-Body techniques over 10 weeks resulted in a 55% pregnancy rate in a year compared to 20% in the control group.

-And studies have also shown that anxiety and depression can prolong a fertility journey and in some cases, can even be the cause of it.
+Studies have also shown that anxiety and depression can prolong a fertility journey and in SOME cases, can even be the cause of it.

 So even if you haven’t made any firm decisions about fertility treatment yet?

 Using Hypnotherapy and it’s mind-body techniques in your attempts to conceive, might be a nice idea!

 So in this post, I shall shine a light on what the evidence tells us.
 How it has informed modern hypnosis.
 And why using IVF hypnosis in combination with fertility hypnotherapy even before egg and sperm harvesting might be even more useful.

 And as a Clinical Hypnotherapist, who used Hypnotherapy herself to get pregnant, I have more than my fair share of experience.

 Disclaimer: People with certain conditions such as psychosis or epilepsy are not recommended to use any form of hypnosis, relaxation tracks, mediation or visualisations, without appropriate medical advise first, and may find that are recommended not to use it.

 - Success rates when using hypnosis during IVF